Last updated: January 2026

 - Ibuprofen (Brufen):

-- Alternative for pain
+- Alternative for pain (only above 6 months)

 - Do not give to dehydrated children

-- Follow pediatrician’s advice
+- Follow your pediatrician’s dosing advice

 For Mouth Sores (Most Challenging):